ajwills72/rmip/docs/rmip-overview.md

 ## Assessment

 Both modules' mark is based on  20% Practical and 80% coursework, with no exams, but wth pass/fail comptency components.
+_References to 'week X' mean the Xth teaching week of the semester_.
+For the 2019/20 Plymouth University timetable, teaching week 1 of semester 1 begins 23/09/2019, and teaching week 1 of semester 2 begins 27/01/2020.

 ### Part 1